Rob-ot/jQuery-jsrallax/readme.md

     // specify an element to capture mousemove events from (default is the element you selected)
     // mousemove:

-    // for full screen parallaxing you can give it window
+    // for fullscreen parallaxing you can give it window
     // mousemove: $(window),

     // if you don't want the mousemove event to be used just use false